jcchan23/GraphSol/README.md

 The source code for our paper [Structure-aware protein solubility prediction from sequence through graph convolutional network and predicted contact map](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-021-00488-1)

-## 1. How to retrain GraphSol model and test?
+## 1. How to retrain the GraphSol model and test?
 If you want to repeat our result, please refer the steps below.

 ### Step 1: Download all sequence features